About me

 Kuznetsov case

-This case concerns a violation of the right to a fair trial, due to the use of the applicant’s statements against him, obtained without giving him the opportunity to have legal counsel.
+This case concerns a violation of the right to a fair trial in connection with the use against the applicant of his own statements, which were obtained without giving him the opportunity to have the assistance of defence counsel.
 The Court communicated the application to the respondent Government on 30 November 2020.

 Application